Counterfactual Credit Policy Optimization for Multi-Agent Collaboration: Introduction

 \section{Introduction}

-LLMs have made rapid progress on complex reasoning, math problem solving, and code generation \cite{li2025system,duan2025codeplot,lyu2025automatic,yang2026your,he2025llm}.
-Yet even strong single models often struggle on long-horizon, multi-step problems due to limited exploration, brittle intermediate reasoning, and imperfect self-correction.
-Multi-agent collaboration offers a natural remedy: assigning complementary roles (e.g., a \emph{Reasoner} proposing solution sketches and a \emph{Solver} producing final answers), or aggregating independent attempts via {voting}, can substantially improve reliability at inference time and may unlock stronger behaviors when trained jointly \cite{tran2025multi}.
+LLMs have become increasingly capable on complex reasoning, mathematical problem solving, and code generation \cite{li2025system,duan2025codeplot,lyu2025automatic,he2025llm}.
+These capabilities make LLMs promising building blocks for systems that decompose difficult tasks, assign specialized roles, and combine intermediate reasoning into final decisions \cite{ban2026epistemic}.
+Yet single-model inference remains brittle on long-horizon problems, where exploration, intermediate verification, and self-correction are limited.
+Multi-agent LLM collaboration is therefore an important direction \cite{chen2026weak,zhang2026heterogeneous}: by letting agents play complementary roles, such as a \emph{Thinker} that proposes reasoning and a \emph{Solver} that produces the final answer, collaborative systems can improve reliability at inference time and may also learn stronger cooperative behaviors when trained jointly \cite{tran2025multi}.

-Despite this promise, RL for collaborative LLM agents is bottlenecked by credit assignment \cite{chen2025harnessing,lin2025speaking,nagpal2025leveraging}: how should a sparse, delayed team outcome (typically a terminal 0/1 reward on reasoning benchmarks) be attributed to heterogeneous agents and their long, discrete generation trajectories?
-Most multi-agent RL practice relies on shared global rewards or value-decomposition surrogates developed primarily for small-scale continuous-control settings \cite{wan2503rema,jiang2025qllm}.
-In LLM reasoning, shared rewards are especially problematic for three reasons.
-First, rewards are often {terminal and sparse}, making it hard to infer which agent improved (or harmed) the final outcome.
-Second, naive reward sharing induces free-riding: agents can receive positive updates even when their outputs are redundant or detrimental, yielding noisy and biased gradients.
-Third, collaboration is inherently {role- and mode-dependent}: a sequential \texttt{Reason$\rightarrow$Solve} pipeline is asymmetric, whereas voting is symmetric but still depends on each agent's marginal influence on the final aggregation.

-These issues are not merely conceptual. \Cref{fig:intro} reveals a striking phenomenon on both MATH500 \cite{lightman2023letsverifystepstep} and LogiQA \citep{liu2020logiqachallengedatasetmachine}: even under the same collaboration scheme, an agent’s marginal contribution can vary dramatically with model scale; moreover, marginal contributions differ across collaboration schemes.
-More critically, for certain model pairings, the Solver’s standalone accuracy can even exceed the joint accuracy achieved through collaboration, implying that its partner may contribute negatively.
-However, under a training setup that shares only the final team reward, both agents would still receive the same team reward despite their unequal (and potentially harmful) contributions, which is clearly unreasonable.Together, these results highlight that effective multi-agent RL for LLM reasoning requires: (i) {counterfactual} attribution of marginal contributions, (ii) {computational scalability} in long discrete generation spaces, and (iii) {role-sensitive} learning signals aligned with the collaboration mechanism.